 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Amherst is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Amherst is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Amherst who work in sales jobs (12.35%), office and administrative support (11.94%), and management occupations (10.93%).
+Overall, Amherst is a village of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Amherst who work in management occupations (13.82%), office and administrative support (13.45%), and sales jobs (12.36%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.49% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Amherst telecommute to their jobs.
+Overall, about 16.32% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The overall education level of Amherst is somewhat higher than in the average US city of 21.84%: 26.64% of adults 25 and older in the village have at least a bachelor's degree.
+The percentage of people in Amherst who are college-educated is somewhat higher than the average US community of 21.84%: 27.85% of adults in Amherst have at least a bachelor's degree.

-The per capita income in Amherst in 2022 was $34,311, which is middle income relative to Wisconsin and the nation.
-This equates to an annual income of $137,244 for a family of four.
+The per capita income in Amherst in 2022 was $37,068, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
+This equates to an annual income of $148,272 for a family of four.
 However, Amherst contains both very wealthy and poor people as well.

 The people who call Amherst home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Amherst residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Amherst include German, Polish, Norwegian, English, and Irish.